 Susan L. Bostrom has served as a director of Cadence since 2011 and also served from 2001 to 2005.
 Ms. Bostrom served as Executive Vice President, Chief Marketing Officer, World Government Affairs, of Cisco Systems Inc., a networking equipment provider, from January 2006 to January 2011.
 Before that, Ms. Bostrom served in a number of positions at Cisco Systems, including as Senior Vice President, Chief Marketing Officer, Vice President of the Internet Business Solutions Group and Vice President of Applications and Services Marketing, from 1997 to January 2006.
-Ms. Bostrom also serves as a director of Marketo, Inc., ServiceNow, Inc., Varian Medical Systems, Inc., Lucile Packard Children’s Hospital Stanford and Georgetown University, and serves on the Advisory Board of the Stanford Institute for Economic Policy Research and the Advisory Council of the Stanford Graduate School of Business.
+Ms. Bostrom also serves as a director of Marketo, Inc., Rocket Fuel Inc., ServiceNow, Inc., Varian Medical Systems, Inc., Lucile Packard Children’s Hospital Stanford and Georgetown University, and serves on the Advisory Board of the Stanford Institute for Economic Policy Research and the Management Board of the Stanford Graduate School of Business.

 Dr. James D. Plummer

 Dr. James D. Plummer has served as a director of Cadence since 2011.
 Dr. Plummer has been a Professor of Electrical Engineering at Stanford University since 1978, and served as Dean of the School of Engineering from 1999 to 2014.
 Dr. Plummer received his PhD degree in Electrical Engineering from Stanford University.
 Dr. Plummer has published over 400 papers on silicon devices and technology, has won numerous awards for his research, and is a member of the U.S. National Academy of Engineering.
 Dr. Plummer also directed the Stanford Nanofabrication Facility from 1994 to 2000.
 Dr. Plummer also serves as a director of Intel Corporation.